 Tours & Events

-Now anyone, anywhere, can experience the history and art of the White House via the online virtual tour or in person after submitting a tour request through one's Member of Congress.
+Anyone visiting DC can experience the history and art of the White House in person after submitting a tour request through one's Member of Congress.

 If you wish to visit the White House and are a citizen of a foreign country, please contact your embassy in Washington, DC for assistance in submitting a tour request.